cybergarage/go-mysql/doc/getting-started.md

 # Getting Started

-This section describes how to implement your MySQL-compatible serverusing go-mysqld, and see  [Examples](doc/examples.md) about the sample implementation.
+This section describes how to implement your MySQL-compatible server using the go-mysql, and see  [Examples](doc/examples.md) about the sample implementation.

 ## STEP1: Inheriting Server

-go-mysqld offers a core server, [mysql.Server](../mysql/server.go), and so inherit the core server in your instance as the following.
+The go-mysql offers a core server, [mysql.Server](../mysql/server.go), and so inherit the core server in your instance as the following.

 ```
 import (